The lethal atmospheric setup behind a deadly Arctic outbreak

 Looking back, it’s clear this extreme weather pattern had been incubating for a while.
 It began in early January with a perturbation of the polar vortex.
 That disruption knocked the whirling eddy of bitter cold air and low pressure off-kilter, resulting in upper-atmospheric warming that displaced cold air to the mid-latitudes.

-According to Judah Cohen, director of seasonal forecasting at Atmospheric and Environmental Research (AER), that sudden stratospheric warming was integral in helping us get to where we are now.
+According to Judah Cohen, director of seasonal forecasting at Atmospheric and Environmental Research, that sudden stratospheric warming was integral in helping us get to where we are now.

-“We had sudden stratospheric warming for much of January with high pressure and a warm Arctic in the polar stratosphere,” wrote Cohen.
+“We had sudden stratospheric warming for much of January with high pressure and a warm Arctic in the polar stratosphere,” Cohen wrote.
 “This in turn favored high latitude blocking, in particular across the North American Arctic.”

-High latitude blocking, or the establishment of stagnant high pressure in northern regions, is one of the main features that drives cold air down into the Lower 48.
+High-latitude blocking, or the establishment of stagnant high pressure in northern regions, is one of the main features that drives cold air down into the Lower 48.

 “I think what made this week’s event extreme is that the polar vortex at the end of January/early February was displaced into the northern North Atlantic by a ridge of high pressure near Alaska,” he continued.
 “The pressure difference between the two created cross-polar flow from Siberia to Canada.”